How to Use Nettle To Handle Heavy Periods

 - Smoothies: You will need a blender or hand mixer.

 Have a cup of juice or a smoothie daily for at least two months.
-Each one should include a handful of nettle leaves.
+Furthermore, each one should include a handful of nettle leaves.

 Nettle tea is very easy to make and all you need are fresh or dry nettle leaves.
-Note that they shouldn’t be boiled, just infused.
+Although, note that they shouldn’t be boiled, just infused.

 - 1 tablespoon of nettle (10 g)